 the remaining Project Documents (if any).

-If the Operator discovers any ambiguity, inconsistency or discrepancy within or between any one or more of the documents forming part of this Agreement or between the Project Documents, that party must give the other party notice of such ambiguity, inconsistency or discrepancy within a reasonable time after discovering it.
+If any party discovers any ambiguity, inconsistency or discrepancy within or between any one or more of the documents forming part of this Agreement or between the Project Documents, that party must give the other party notice of such ambiguity, inconsistency or discrepancy within a reasonable time after discovering it.

 The resolution of any ambiguity, inconsistency or discrepancy pursuant to this clause 1.3 does not entitle the Operator to make any Claim against the Commonwealth and the Operator waives any such right nor does it modify any of the Operator's rights and obligations.